Dr Barrie Cooper

-I am Co-Director of Education for Mathematics and Computer Science and Academic Lead for the Education & Scholarship team in Computer Science, Engineering, Maths and Physics.
+I am Director of Digitally Enhanced Learning and also Director of Postgraduate Taught Programmes for Mathematics.
 I also teach on the PCAP programme for staff new to teaching in Higher Education.

 My research interests include representation theory and the various guises in which it appears in theoretical physics (particularly quantum field theory and string theory).
 In particular, I enjoy building bridges between disparate areas of mathematics and physics and trying to understand much of the mathematics in theoretical physics papers from a rigorous mathematical perspective .
 In recent years, I have also become interested in the practical and theoretical aspects concerning pedagogy.

 I have led a number of education projects over the last 3 years including:

 - a HEA Teaching Development Grant (2013) aiming to improve the quality of feedback provided by markers;

 - an internal e-assessment project (2012) with Steve Rose, developing randomised computer-marked quizzes for mathematics in Moodle;